GRADUATION PROGRAM IN BIOMEDICAL ENGINEERING

 If portions of the student’s work have been done in collaboration with other investigators, the candidate will explicitly state his/her contribution to the work.
 Detailed instructions on preparation and format of the Ph.D. dissertation should be obtained from the Graduate School.

 Students must submit a copy of their thesis to the Thesis Committee at least two weeks prior to the date of the thesis defense.
 This defense copy of the thesis must be approved by the thesis advisor prior to submission to the Thesis Committee.
 After submission of the thesis, the student will present his/her work in a seminar, following which there will be an oral examination attended by members of the Thesis Committee and other faculty members who choose to participate.
-The thesis advisor will schedule the thesis defense and notify the Program Director and all program faculty at least one week before the defense.
-Program faculty members are encouraged to read each thesis submitted, attend the seminar and participate in the examination.
+The student, in consultation with his/her thesis advisor, will schedule the thesis defense and notify the Program Director and all program faculty at least one week before the defense.
+This is typically done through the Biomedical Engineering program coordinator.
+Program faculty members are welcome to attend the thesis seminar and participate in the examination.

 XI.
 Financial Support

-Graduate students who are candidates for the Ph.D. are generally accepted into the Program of Biomedical Engineering with a commitment of financial support while their research and academic studies progress satisfactorily.
+Graduate students pursuing the Ph.D. degree are generally accepted into the Program of Biomedical Engineering with a commitment of financial support while their research and academic studies progress satisfactorily and they are otherwise in good standing.

-Students can be admitted to the Graduate Program in Biomedical Engineering as candidates for the Sc.M. degree only.
-Students may enter the 5 year Baccalaureate/Masters (Integrated Program) or the Masters only degree program (Masters Program) which may require 1-2 years of study depending on the student’s background.
+Students can be admitted to the Graduate Program in Biomedical Engineering as candidates for a terminal Sc.M. degree.
+Students may enter the 5th year Baccalaureate/Master’s (Integrated Program) or the Master’s only degree program (Master’s Program) which may require 1-2 years of study depending on the student’s background.
 Students in these programs are normally not eligible for financial aid.

-For the Integrated Program, a student must apply no later than the end of the third week of his or her penultimate semester of undergraduate study at Brown.
-Admission for students in good standing to the Integrated Program for the fifth year will ordinarily be a matter of course, however, such admission must be applied for at the proper time and decided on in the regular way.
+For the Integrated Program, a student must apply in their final year of undergraduate study at Brown no later than May 31 for Fall semester matriculation or November 15 for Spring semester matriculation.
+Admission for students in good standing to the Integrated Program for the fifth year will ordinarily be a matter of course; however, such admission must be applied for at the proper time and decided on in the regular way.

-To satisfy the requirements of the Integrated Program, students must complete an approved program of study consisting of a minimum of eight semester-courses (eight tuition units), not more than three of which are for thesis research or seminar.
-Students must complete the core requirements in basic science, engineering, and biology for an undergraduate concentration in Biomedical Engineering at Brown, and also complete at least five structured advanced-level biology and engineering courses, at least two of which must be in biology and two in engineering.
+To satisfy the requirements of the Integrated Program, students must complete an approved program of study consisting of a minimum of eight semester-courses (eight tuition units), not more than three of which are for thesis research.
+Students must complete the core requirements in basic science, engineering, and biology for an undergraduate concentration in Biomedical Engineering at Brown and also complete at least five, structured, advanced-level biology and engineering courses, at least two of which must be in biology and two in engineering.
 Students must attain a grade designation of B or better on these five courses, which may not be taken on an S/NC basis.
 As many as two graduate-level courses taken at Brown as part of the student’s undergraduate concentration may be applied towards the requirements of the graduate degree as long as they are not used towards fulfillment of the student’s undergraduate concentration.
-Students must submit and defend an acceptable thesis.
+Students must submit and defend an acceptable thesis, as determined by the thesis committee.